 The fellows attend, at our expense, the ASDS and the Mohs College meeting each year.
-There is a weekly tumor board meeting at each Health Center, and the fellow attends when cutaneous oncology cases are presented.
 Monthly, the local Pittsburgh Academy of Dermatology meets for patient presentations and an invited lecturer of national stature.
 This exposure to current techniques and teaching in other institutions allows the fellow to compare his training and knowledge with his/her peers.
 Each year we have a special anatomy and advanced reconstruction session utilizing two fresh cadaver heads.
 During this session the Fellows dissect important anatomic structures and perform more rare and advanced reconstruction that they might not see regularly during their training.

-Dr. Brodland, Dr. Fazio, Dr. Zitelli, Dr. Willenbrink and Dr. Lacy learning at the Cadaver Reconstruction Session.
+Dr. Brodland, Dr. Contestable, Dr. Motosko, Dr. Zitelli, Dr. Lim learning at the Cadaver Reconstruction Session.